Anjani Chaand Updated On: 01 Dec, 2018 16:06 IST

 The steps to access the MICAT Mock Test are mentioned below:

-Create a Login account at CollegeDekho in order to take the mock test for MICAT.
+Create a Login account on CollegeDekho in order to take the mock test for MICAT.

 After successful login, you can start taking the exam.